Mayor's Office

 How does the application process work?

 A: Applications are available at locations mentioned in answer (2) above.
-The application window will open at 9:00am on Monday May 5, 2025 and will close on Saturday May 10, 2025 at 2:00pm.
-All Complete applications will be numbered and entered into a drawing on Monday May 12, 2025 and awardees will be generated at random.
-Awardees will be notified by phone and by mail.
+The application window will open at 9:00am on Monday July 7, 2025 and will close on Friday, July 18, 2025 at 5:00pm.
+Awardees will be notified by phone and by mail within 2 weeks of submission.

 When will I receive the money to have the tree removed?